james-d-h/quarto-phd-thesis/README.md

 # Quarto Template PhD Thesis - Edinburgh University

+This repository contains a Quarto template - PhD thesis at the University of Edinburgh.
+It can be adapted for general use; for other institutions; or for similar use cases such as Masters Dissertations or Theses.

 <p align="center">
   <img src="./examples/title-page.png" alt="title-page" width="24.5%" />
   <img src="./examples/declaration.png" alt="declaration" width="24.5%" />